 Last year (2016) I challenge myself reading more romance, this year (2017) I want to read as many books as possible from my TBR list.
 I want to discover books from different regions, this is my ongoing wish, and new writers.
 Nearly half of my TBR is consisting of absolutely new authors and the other half belongs to *series started before, *authors I am familiar with and prefer to read more books and see how will I find them.

-I have studied and hold a BA in History of English/American Literature, History of Ancient Literature, History of Culture, and History of English Language as well as Philosophy, Social Psychology and Intercultural Communications.
+I have studied and have a BA in History of English/American Literature, History of Ancient Literature, History of Culture, and History of English Language as well as Philosophy, Social Psychology and Intercultural Communications.
+Business and Project Management.

 My review policy since 2010: